GENERAL TERMS OF BUSINESS

 We are unable to accept payments in cash of more than £200.

 All files and papers received by us will be scanned and stored in digitised format only.
 If you send us paper documents, we will scan these into a digitised format and destroy the original documents after a period of 7 days.
-We will not destroy any documents you ask us to retain.
+We will not destroy any documents you instruct us in writing us to retain.

-All correspondence, file notes, memoranda, opinions and draft documents relating to any matters are the sole property of the Firm.
+All paper or digitised correspondence, file notes, memoranda, opinions and draft documents relating to any matters are the sole property of the Firm.

 Unless we expressly agree otherwise, the copyright in the original materials that we generate for you belongs to us, and we assert our rights.
 However, the fee you pay for our work permits you to make use of that material for the purposes for which it is created.